Kamik423/nnw-themes.xyz/README.md

 * An author and a date
 * Optionally: A description of the theme
-* One or two images of the same size set to 50% width
+* One or two images of the same size set to 50% width.
+Pick a random RSS article; it should optimally include a blockquote to show off that feature.
 * The NetNewsWire URL scheme.

 ## License